Temporal Cliques Admit Sparse Spanners: Concluding remarks

 To prove our results, we introduced several techniques (pivotability, delegation, dismountability and $k$-hop dismountability, forward and backward fireworks, partial delegation, and layered delegations), all of which are original and some of which might be of independent interest.
 Whether some of these techniques can be used for more general classes of graphs is an open question.
 Delegation and dismounting rely explicitly on the graph being complete; however, refined versions of these techniques like partial delegation might have wider applicability.

-One of the main open question is whether sparse spanners exist in more general classes of dense graphs, keeping in mind that some dense graphs are unsparsifiable.
-Another is whether a better density than $O(n \log n)$ can be achieved in the particular case of temporal cliques, in particular $O(n)$-sparse spanners.
+One of the main open questions is whether sparse spanners exist in more general classes of dense graphs, keeping in mind that some dense graphs are unsparsifiable.
+Another is whether a better density than $O(n \log n)$ can be achieved in the particular case of temporal cliques, and more precisely can spanners of size $O(n)$ always be found in this case.
 Experiments that we have conducted suggest that spanners with $O(n)$ edges might always exist.
-At a deeper level, all these questions pertain to identifying and studying analogues of spanning trees in temporal graphs, which do not enjoy the same matroid structure as in standard graphs and seem much more complex.
+At a deeper level, all these questions pertain to identifying and studying analogues of spanning trees in temporal graphs, which do not enjoy the same matroid structure as in standard graphs and seem much more complex.\\